extjotabell/wave24-practicas/4. sprint I/be_java_hisp_w24_g02_tagliaferri/README.md

 - [US0007] - Unfollow user - Juan Felipe Saenz Garcia y Jose Joaquin Cabello Alegria
 - [US0008] - Get followers or followed list for a user, with order by name asc and desc - Ignacio Collado y Stefano Guillermo Tagliaferri
 - [US0009] - Get recent posts from the followed users, with order by date asc and desc - Juan Camilo Guerrero Alarcon
+- [US0010] - Add new Promo Post - Stefano Tagliaferri
+- [US0011] - Get count of promo post from an user - Stefano Tagliaferri
+- [US0012] - Get list of promo post with an equal or higher discount - Stefano Tagliaferri

 ## Integrantes
 - Ignacio Benjamin Collado